Phey Yew Kok: Misuse of union funds

 In a Parliament session on 12 March 1984, it was revealed that the total money lost by the unions and union-related enterprises between 1975 and 1979 was $704,173.93.
 Of the lost money, $557,864.76 had been recovered.

-While on the run in Thailand, Phey worked odd jobs to support himself and had no permanent address as he had no form of identification with him.
-On his return, Phey was completely blind in his right eye and suffered from severe hearing impairment.

-On 22 June 2015, Phey turned himself in at the Singapore Embassy in Bangkok.
-He pleaded guilty to 12 of 34 charges, and was sentenced to jail for a period of 60 months.
-The sentence was backdated to when he was first remanded on 23 June 2015.
-On 24 October 2019, he was placed under the Singapore Prison Service's Home Detention Scheme (HDS) after he was deemed suitable for it.
-The HDS allowed prisoners to serve the remainder of their sentences in the community, under supervision.
-He completed the jail sentence on 23 October 2020, including one year under home detention.

 In addition to the general secretary positions at SILO and PIEU, Phey was also removed from his directorship at the Singapore Labour Foundation and ceased to be a member of Skills Development Fund's advisory council.
 Officials associated with Phey in the various trade unions were implicated in this case, with ten faced charges of ranging from criminal breach of trust to abetting after CPIB had conducted further investigations.

 By 1982, both SILO and PIEU were broken up and restructured by a task force from NTUC into nine industrial unions.
 In 1984, SATU was also dissolved into three house unions.

 Phey was dismissed from his president post in the Singapore Amateur Boxing Association and Singapore Bus Service.
 An annual popular invitational basketball tournament, in Phey's namesake, which was first held in 1976 by SATU, SILO and PIEU, was cancelled in 1980.